 Among the older Nassau County restaurants is Louie’s in Port Washington, once Louie’s Shore, later Louie’s Oyster Bar & Grille, now Louie’s Grill & Liquors.
 “But it’s always Louie’s,” said co-owner Martin Picone.
 “It was owned by the [Zwerlein] family for 97 years.”
 Louie’s began as a barge and eventually became a dockside landmark.

 “It’s an integral part of the community,” Picone said, and the site of many “family events . . . christenings, showers, weddings, bereavement — the whole life cycle.”

-Here are a dozen Long Island restaurants that have entered their own gilded age.
+Here are some Long Island restaurants that have entered their own gilded age.